tchen00/PvZ/README.md

 ### DAY 9: May 24 2019
 - **Peihua**
     Made plants immovable once placed on the grid and made it so that only one Plant is allowed per box.
 Starting working on Zombie attack, making the Zombie stop if there is a plant in front of it.
+- **Tammy**
+    Started to work on Projectile class and wrote the abstract Projectile class + class greenProjectile and blueProjectile for the two different plants

 ### DAY 10: May 25 2019
 - **Peihua**